Let's Talk Pool Options!

 A lot to consider, huh?

-Other than the required electrical and fence work, we ultimately advise our customers to at least get two options:
+Other than the required electrical and fence work, we ultimately believe pool owners should consider getting at least two options:

 Those two greatly impact your pool experience.